-The Military-Style Cover is a form of peaked cap.
+The Military-Style Cover, by Genniewren Designs, is a form of peaked cap.
 The design is based on a real officer's cap and is fully lined.
 It features a flat sloping crown, a cap band, a peak (or bill in military parlance, also sometimes called a visor) and traditionally features eyelets for “ventilation”.

 This military-style cap pattern can be used for most branches of the military world-wide, depending on the color fabric you use.
 It also works for police uniforms, security guards, chauffeurs, bus drivers, in fact any uniform that needs a smart cap!
 The pattern includes two sizes to make allowance for dolls with slightly different sized heads.
 It contains two styles, both with a sloping crown.
 View A has a tall crown height, View B has a standard crown height.
 Simply use the lower crown pieces to match your chosen cap style – all the other pattern pieces are the same for both versions.